Lechindianer/Beerware/README.md

 The beer icon is by [aungkarns](https://openclipart.org/detail/73591/beer)

 ## ATTENTION
-This code is one of my first QML/SailfishOS projects so it could eat your cat, burn your house or some other catasthrophy.
+This code could eat your cat, burn your house or some other catasthrophy.
 Use with care!